russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Will and when was it published?

-'Will' has approximately 400 pages and was published on November 9, 2021.
-This length allows for a comprehensive look into Will Smith's life and thoughts.
+'Will' spans approximately 400 pages and was published on November 9, 2021.
+This substantial read packs a wealth of experiences and reflections from Smith's dynamic life.